Socialist Reich Party: History

-It was established on 2 October 1949 in Hameln by Otto Ernst Remer, a former Wehrmacht major general who had played a vital role in defeating the 20 July plot, Fritz Dorls, a former editor of the CDU newsletter in Lower Saxony, and Gerhard Krüger, leader of the German Student Union under the Third Reich, after they had been excluded from the DKP-DRP.
+The Socialist Reich Party (SRP) was formed on 2 October 1949 in Hameln by Otto Ernst Remer, Fritz Dorls, and Gerhard Krüger after they had been excluded from the DKP-DRP.
 The SRP saw itself as a legitimate heir of the Nazi Party; most party adherents were former NSDAP members.
 Its foundation was backed by former Luftwaffe Oberst Hans-Ulrich Rudel.